ezaruba/notonlyowner/content/ethereum/ethernaut/delegation.md

 console.log(`Final owner: ${owner}`)
 ~~~

-And the `encondeFunctionSignature` function goes like this:
+And the `encodeFunctionSignature` function goes like this:

 ~~~javascript
 function encodeFunctionSignature(functionName) {